 Some Closing Thoughts

-If you’ve enjoyed this post and would like to learn more about the nuts and bolts of adopting habits, how to get started and motivate yourself for change, please consider putting your email in the box below (beneath the footnotes).
-It’s a free PDF on Habit building and the science of self-discipline.
-It can hopefully help you make this month, and the next, then the one after, and the many to follow… a great one.
+If you’ve enjoyed this post and would like to learn more about the nuts and bolts of adopting habits, how to get started and motivate yourself for change, please consider downloading my guide to habits.
+It’s a free ebook on habit building and the science of self-discipline.
+It will hopefully help you make this month, and the next, then the one after, and the many to follow… a great one.

-Now if you’ll excuse me, I have a salad I need to make.
+Now if you’ll excuse me, I have a salad to make.

 - If you want this concept explained to you like you’re five years old, check out the popular book, Rich Dad, Poor Dad by Robert Kiyosaki.↵

 - Ordóñez, L. D., Schweitzer, M. E., Galinsky, A. D., & Bazerman, M. H. (2009).
 Goals Gone Wild: The Systematic Side Effects of Overprescribing Goal Setting.
 The Academy of Management Perspectives, 23(1), 6–16.↵

 - Ussher, M., Nunziata, P., Cropley, M., & West, R. (2001).
 Effect of a short bout of exercise on tobacco withdrawal symptoms and desire to smoke.
 Psychopharmacology, 158(1), 66–72.↵